FluentU vs Yabla for Learning Languages through Video Immersion

 - schools/classroom subscriptions for teachers who want to assign videos as homework and track their students’ progress

-FluentU offers videos in Spanish, French, German, English, Chinese, and Japanese.
-(Italian is planned but there is no exact date yet when it will be available.)
-FluentU costs $15/month for the basic plan and $30/month for the plus plan.
+FluentU offers videos in Spanish, French, Italian, German, English, Russian, Chinese, Japanese, and Korean.
+(Italian seems to have fewer content than the other languages, and Portuguese appears to be in the works.)
+FluentU costs $15/month or $120/year for the Basic plan and $30/month or $240/year for the Plus plan.

 The video interface is quite neat and clean, with the translations appearing when you hover over the word.
 Clicking on the word gives you more sample sentences and the option to add the word to a flashcard set.

 If you are learning several languages, then FluentU will be perfect for you because your subscription gives you access to ALL languages.
 Fifteen dollars a month to learn nine languages is a pretty great deal.

 Yabla offers videos in Spanish, French, Italian, German, English, and Chinese.
 Yabla costs $9.95 a month, BUT each language is a separate subscription, i.e. if you wanted to subscribe to both Spanish and French, you would need to pay $9.95/month two times.

 The video interface includes the dictionary on the right if you click on a word, as well as options to slow the video down and play a vocabulary game:

 Note that you can use the dictionary to look up any words, not just those that are used in the video you are watching.

 I recommend both websites because they offer invaluable exposure to authentic language.
 So is there a clear winner in the FluentU vs Yabla competition?
 The best way to decide between the two basically depends on how many and which languages you are learning: